surminus/cv/README.md

 Continuous Integration and Deployment systems, and have a strong interest in automating away problems with code.

-Much of my work in the last few years has been within an AWS environment, and feel comfortable working within the huge Amazon ecosystem and working with the AWS SDK.
+Much of my work in the last few years has been within an AWS environment, and I feel comfortable working within the huge Amazon ecosystem and working with the AWS SDK.